ClearScore/sonar/README.md

 #  sonar update --external --major babel     Update only external dependencies with a name containing babel
 #  sonar update --canary feat-update         Update all dependencies with a release containing feat-update
 #  sonar sync --remote                       Update workspace package versions and ensure all usages are up-to-dae
-#  sonar validate                            Validate each usage of all dependencies are the same
+#  sonar validate                            Validate each unused of all dependencies are the same

 ```